populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

         - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
         - `n_smaller`: Count of age values falling below lowest histogram bin edge.
         - `n_larger`: Count of age values falling above highest histogram bin edge.
-- `genomes`: Struct of allele frequency information from the gnomAD genomes.
+- `genomes`: Struct of allele frequency information from the OurDNA genomes.
-  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the gnomAD genomes.
+  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the OurDNA genomes.
     - `AC`: Alternate allele count in release.
     - `AF`: Alternate allele frequency, (AC/AN), in release.
     - `AN`: Total number of alleles in release.
     - `homozygote_count`: Count of homozygous alternate individuals in release.
-  - `faf`: Filtering allele frequency in the gnomAD genomes.
+  - `faf`: Filtering allele frequency in the OurDNA genomes.
     - `faf95`: Filtering allele frequency (using Poisson 95% CI).
     - `faf99`: Filtering allele frequency (using Poisson 99% CI).
-  - `grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency in the gnomAD genomes.
+  - `grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency in the OurDNA genomes.
 Excludes Amish (`ami`), Ashkenazi Jewish (`asj`), European Finnish (`fin`), Middle Eastern (`mid`), and "Remaining individuals" (`remaining`) groups.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
-    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
     - `gen_anc`: Genetic ancestry group with maximum allele frequency